-Because the MPH program requires 48 credit hours, and a maximum of 12 credit hours can be taken in the 4th year as a senior, BS-MPH students must earn at least 36 credit hours during the 5th year.
+Because the MPH program requires 48 credit hours, and a maximum of 12 credit hours can be taken in the 4th year as a senior, BS-MPH students must earn at least 36 credit hours during their graduate enrollment time.

 The Graduate College allows graduate students to take up to 20 credit hours a semester without special approval.
 In my fifth year, can I take 20 credit hours in the Fall, 16 in the Spring, and graduate at the end of the Spring term?

 No. BS-MPH students may NOT take the MPH Applied Practice Experience (APE) course earlier than summer of the fifth year.
 There are no exceptions.
 All MPH students must take the Integrative Learning Experience (ILE) course in the final term (i.e. the summer session at the end of fifth year for BS-MPH students).